Get the latest from TODAY

 We love our stand mixer but, all too often, our idea of cleaning it is limited to washing the bowls and beaters.
 What about the rest of the mixer?
 It deserves some TLC, too.

 Here to share her own cleaning regimen for a stand mixer is cleaning coach Leslie Reichert.
 You’ll be surprised at how many nooks and crannies there are to clean!

 How to clean the bowl, flat beater, wire whip and dough hook

 As soon as you’re finished mixing with these items, fill the bowl with water and soak the attachments while you’re frosting cupcakes or spreading meringue.

 When you’re ready to clean up, either rinse the bowl and the attachments and load them into the dishwasher or wash them all in hot, sudsy water, rinse and dry completely.
 Check the owner’s manual for washing instructions for specific pieces.

 How to clean the body of your stand mixer

 The body of the mixer is ground zero for flour, powdered sugar and whatever else goes into the mixing bowl, so it should be wiped down after each use.
 A more detailed cleaning, as follows, should be done once a month or as needed, depending on use.
 As always, follow manufacturer’s recommendations for cleaning.

-More than likely, there will be some debris along the ridges of the mixer head and in the vent holes in the back.
-Use a dry toothbrush or toothpick to loosen and remove caked-on material.
+- Use a dry toothbrush or toothpick to loosen and remove caked-on material along the ridges of the mixer head and in the vent holes in the back.
 Wipe clean.